 I’d been shooting weddings on the side for years, so I bought a tie and went full time.
 It was the ultimate sell-out.
 But the funny thing was, I felt more like an artist than ever before.
 And, unlike most of a photojournalist’s subjects, the couples I was shooting actually wanted me to be there.
 My photos made them happy!

 But now it wasn’t enough to make good images.
 The market was saturated: I had to make UNIQUE images.

 Thus began the descent into “character lenses.”
-Or, as we called them when I was starting out, “bad.”
+Or, as we called them back in the day, “bad.”
 But this was the early 2010s and damn if bad wasn’t good again.
 Suddenly the measure of a lens was not how much it cost, but how little, and whether you could find it attached to a counterfeit Zorki in an antique shop.
 Bokeh wasn’t “nervous,” it was “swirly.”
 I spent hours on Flickr convincing myself that I would be the hottest photographer in this backwards town if I just bought a Helios.

 The problem was that every other neurotic gearwhore had the same idea and most of these lenses, which ought to come free when you buy a military surplus rifle from a former East-Bloc nation, skyrocketed in price.
 And, being a professional photographer, I didn’t have any money to spend on things like lenses.

 Plus, you can’t adapt unique glass to a photojournalist’s system.
 Moves would have to be made.
 Decisions decided.
 Enter new A7 bodies and a host of old primes.
 I still can’t believe I had the guts to go exclusively manual focus, but how else do you get full frame sensors behind lenses made before Watergate?